Combos Browse all Suggest

 |Commander / EDH||Legal|

-Buyback (You may pay an additional as you play this spell.
-If you do, put this card into your hand as it resolves.)
+Buyback (You may pay an additional as you cast this spell.
+If you do, put this card into your hand as this resolves.)

 Return target permanent to its owner's hand.